sergiosouzalima/nim-nimble-on-netlify/README.md

 * After that, this program reads the packages.xml file and creates a file called index.html with the same content, but in a web page format.<br />
 * Visit the index.html <a href="https://gilded-choux-faca73.netlify.app" target="_blank">here</a>,
-if you want to see the web page on line.
+if you want to see the web page online.

 ## Compile locally